SMJajoo/Voice-recognition-sports-center/README.md

 and many types of equipment have been added to this prototype such as activities like Basketball, Volleyball, Swimming and equipment like Climbing shoes, Netballs etc. This prototype is a conversational VUI where the system does not have to give any indicator to speak.
 And uses a more natural turn-taking approach.

+TECHNOLOGY USED
+1. Voiceflow: Voice apps prototyping tool to design, prototype, and create for Google Assistant and Amazon Alexa
+2. JavaScript: Object-oriented programming language used to add interactive effects to web pages
+3. Airtable: Relational database tool